Annealing Temperature Calculator

 PCR requires a surprisingly small amount of "ingredients" to be carried out successfully.
 Let's take a look at them.

-- The target fragment, or DNA template, is the specific portion of genetic code that will undergo amplification.
+The target fragment, or DNA template, is the specific portion of the genetic code that will undergo amplification.

 The steps of a PCR cycle